fdq09eca/edu_research/sys_lit_re/note.md

    - Less-skilled migrants tended to leave areas with a large population, a small non-agricultural sector, a high unemployment rate, and a small amount of foreign investment
    - Skilled migrants tended to leave areas with a small population, an excessive supply of university graduates, a small non-agricultural sector, and a low wage level.

 7. @yuen2017studying focus on Mainland students who have completed teacher education programmes in Hong Kong and then served as teachers in Hong Kong schools (Mainland teachers).
-They discuessed the attraction of them to stay and work in Hong Kong and the challenges they faced.
+They discussed the attraction of them to stay and work in Hong Kong and the challenges they faced.

    - They found the most highly rated extrinsic motives to settle in Hong Kong were higher salaries, better career paths, and the international environment.
 A better quality of life and political freedom are also mentioned.
    - Intrinsic pull factors include professional autonomy, opportunities to teach using innovative methods, and being able to help students to be independent thinkers.